hermannsblum/fishyscapes/submission.md

 The folder `/input` contains a number of files of the format `DDDD_*.png` where each `D` is a digit, e.g. `0000_04_Maurener_Weg_8_000000_000030_rgb.png0000_04_Maurener_Weg_8_000000_000030_rgb.png`.
 It is the same naming convention that is used in the validation set.
 The container should then save the output for each input in separate files: `/output/DDDD_anomaly.npy` should be a saved numpy array of the same resolution as the input image with per-pixel anomaly scores. `/output/DDDD_segmentation.npy` should be a saved numpy integer array of the same resolution as the input image with a per-pixel assigned class between 0 and 19.

 ## recommendations for working with singularity containers
 We recommend to use docker as much as possible and only convert to singularity format as one of the last steps.
 A good starting point are e.g. the nvidia docker images or existing containers with pre-installed pytorch or tensorflow in the version that you require.
+You can find an example of how to create a submission container [here](https://github.com/4PiR2/fishyscapes_simg_example).

 ## submitting your container
 Once you have a submittable `.simg` singularity container, please follow these steps: